-The following table summarizes the ROU assets and lease liabilities recorded on the Company's consolidated and combined balance sheets as of June 30, 2023 and 2022:
+The following table summarizes the ROU assets and lease liabilities recorded on the Company's consolidated and combined balance sheets as of June 30, 2024 and 2023:

 As of June 30,

-2023 2022
+2024 2023

-ROU assets \$ 235,790 \$ 271,154
+ROU assets \$ 388,658 \$ 235,790

 Lease liabilities:

-Operating leases, current (36,529) (39,006)
+Operating leases, current 27,736 36,529

-Operating leases, non-current (219,955) (254,114)
+Operating leases, non-current 427,014 219,955

-Total lease liabilities \$ (256,484) \$ (293,120)
+Total lease liabilities \$ 454,750 \$ 256,484

-The following table summarizes the activity related to lease costs recorded within the Company's consolidated and combined statements of operations for Fiscal Years 2023, 2022 and 2021:
+The following table summarizes the activity related to lease costs recorded within the Company's consolidated and combined statements of operations for Fiscal Years 2024, 2023 and 2022:

-Line Item in the Company's Consolidated and Combined Statements of Years Ended June 30, Operations Operations 2023 2022 2022 2 Operating lease cost Direct operating expenses 20,729 \$ 22,360 \$ 20,138 Operating lease cost Selling, general and administrative expenses 11,176 9,782 9,773 Variable lease cost Direct operating expenses 346 147 247 Variable lease cost Selling, general and administrative expenses 39 41 39 Total lease cost \$ 32,290 \$ 32,330 \$ 30,197
+Classification within the Company's Consolidated and Combined Statements of Operations 2024 2023 2022 Operating lease cost Direct operating expenses \$ 21,071 \$ 20,729 \$ 22,360 Operating lease cost Selling, general and administrative expenses 26,023 11,176 9,782 Variable lease cost Direct operating expenses 716 346 147 Variable lease cost Selling, general and administrative expenses 39 41 Total lease cost \$ 47,810 \$ 32,290 \$ 32,330

-In November 2021, Sphere Entertainment executed an agreement with the existing landlord for its New York corporate office space, which was assigned to the Company in connection with the MSGE Distribution, pursuant to which it will be relocating from the space that the Company currently occupies to newly renovated office space within the same building.
-The Company will not be involved in the design or construction of the new space for purposes of the Company's buildout prior to obtaining possession, which is expected to occur in Fiscal Year 2024.
-Upon obtaining possession of the space, the new lease is expected to result in an additional lease obligation and right of use asset.
-While lease payments under the new lease agreement will be recognized as a lease expense on a straight-line basis over the lease term, the Company will begin paying full rent in the second half of Fiscal Year 2026 due to certain tenant incentives included in the arrangement.
+In November 2021, Sphere Entertainment executed an agreement with the existing landlord for its New York corporate office space, which was assigned to the Company in connection with the MSGE Distribution, pursuant to which the Company would relocate from the space that it previously occupied to newly renovated office space within the same building.
+Throughout Fiscal Year 2024, the Company took possession of certain of the newly renovated space.
+The Company was not involved in the design or construction of the new space for purposes of the Company's build out prior to obtaining possession.
+Upon obtaining possession of the space, the Company recognized an additional lease obligation of \$206,410 and a ROU lease asset of \$198,294, net of tenant improvement incentives received on the possession date.
+While lease payments under the new lease agreement will be recognized as a lease expense on a straight-line basis over the lease term, the Company will begin paying full rent starting in the second half of Fiscal Year 2026 due to certain tenant incentives included in the arrangement.
 Base rent payments will increase every five years beginning in Fiscal Year 2031 in accordance with the terms of the lease.
-The future lease payments related to this new lease for the next five fiscal years and thereafter are expected to be as follows: